omkarkhatavkar/selenium-terraform-aws-kubernetes/README.md

 See that guide for additional information.

-NOTE: This full configuration utilizes the [Terraform http provider](https://www.terraform.io/docs/providers/http/index.html) to call out to icanhazip.com to determine your local workstation external IP for easily configuring EC2 Security Group access to the Kubernetes master servers.
+NOTE: This full configuration utilizes the [Terraform Http provider](https://www.terraform.io/docs/providers/http/index.html) to call out to icanhazip.com to determine your local workstation external IP for easily configuring EC2 Security Group access to the Kubernetes master servers.
 Feel free to replace this as necessary.

-## Credits to Execute Automation getting started kubernetes tutorial
+## Credits to Execute Automation getting started Kubernetes tutorial

 This is the full repo link https://github.com/executeautomation/kubernetes

 ## Prerequisite

-1. Make sure that you have installed the kubctl locally
+1. Make sure that you have installed the kubectl locally

 ## Steps for configuring the selenium hub and node

-1. Install the AWS Cli on local machine e.g. pip intall awscli
+1. Install the AWS CLI on local machine e.g. pip install awscli

-2. Configure the AWS Cli (while configuration using AWS us-east-1 region as it is low cost) e.g. aws configure (provide the access key and the ID)
+2. Configure the AWS CLI (while configuration using AWS us-east-1 region as it is low cost) e.g. aws configure (provide the access key and the ID)

 3. Install aws-iam-authenticator mentioned as below